Academic Catalog

 • The prerequisites will appear differently on a student's degree evaluation (in major courses or major supporting requirements).
 Please see the list of prerequisites underneath the curriculum section.

-• Grade of prerequisite courses of a C or higher (Pass/Fail or S/U grading is not acceptable).
+• Grade of C or higher (Pass/Fail or S/U grading is not acceptable) in all prerequisite courses

 • Only one prerequisite grade in the most recent course is calculated in the prerequisite GPA

-• Strongly recommended that pre-requisite courses be completed within five years of starting the MSND program.
+• Strongly recommended that pre-requisite courses be completed within five years of starting the dual degree program

 • Must have completed five out of the eight pre-requisite courses at the time of application.
-Including "Foundations in Nutrition".
-All pre-requisite courses must be completed before enrollment in the MSND program.
+Including FSNU 2300 Nutrition Foundations.
+All pre-requisite courses must be completed before enrollment in the MSDT program.

 • AP Scores accepted for General Psychology & Statistics only.
 Applicants must submit College Board scores directly to St. Kate's.